burtn/notebook/biology/A2/topics/BY4/Nervous_System/Nerve_nets.md

-The term Hydra refers to the geus of simple (and small) fresh-water dwelling animals which have radial symetry.
-Radial symetry is the property that an organisms has no left or right side - just a top and bottom.
+The term Hydra refers to the genus of simple (and small) fresh-water dwelling animals which have radial symmetry.
+Radial symmetry is the property that an organisms has no left or right side - just a top and bottom.

 Since hydra are 'simple' (though complicated in that they show morphallaxis and not senescence